antiloop222/connectiq-hict/README.md

  * Rest periods corresponds to pauses in the activity.
  * Each exercise corresponds to a lap.
+ * Heart-rate graph if a heart-rate monitor is used.
  * Calories will be automatically calculated if a heart-rate monitor is used.
- * Heart-rate graph if a heart-rate monitor is used.
- * Temperature graph if a temperature sensor is used.

 ![Capture](dist/images/capture1.png)
 ![Capture](dist/images/capture2.png)